 New information suggests that two previously undocumented trails accessed the Shoreline area.
-Green Lake, du-thuš (du-TLHUSH / dxw-TLHUSH), Licton Springs, liq'təd (liq-tud), 'red paint', the Denny Marsh cranberry bog, sto'qq'ed (SLHOQ-qed), 'bald head,' Haller Lake, sisa'ttəb (see-SAHLH-tub), 'quiet', Ronald Bog, Echo Lake and Lake Ballenger, S'acu followed a north-south valley between drumlins that almost surely featured a trail beginning at the north shore of Lake Union.
+Green Lake, du-thuš (du- TLHUSH / dxw- TLHUSH), Licton Springs, liq'təd (liq-tud), 'red paint', the Denny Marsh cranberry bog, sło'qq'ed (SLHOQqed), 'bald head,' Haller Lake, sisa'ltəb (see-SAHLH-tub), 'quiet', Ronald Bog, Echo Lake and Lake Ballinger, S'acu followed a north-south valley between drumlins that almost surely featured a trail beginning at the north shore of Lake Union.
 A LIDAR map showing a consistently narrow and shallow defile about 50 feet wide extending much of the intervening distance would have served as an effective guide to knowledgeable groups.
 While there is no mention of a trailhead, a path from the lake to a small prairie north of the lake's shore, said to have been the haunt of a white deer, certainly existed, and, with paths from Ross Creek and Union Bay, converged on Green Lake and its fishery.
 From there it was a short distance to the Denny Swamp.
-Short distances between the camps argue for a continuous trail connection.44 one hand the picker flicked, raked or scooped berries into a gathering basket held in the other.
+Short distances between the camps argue for a continuous trail connection.44

+People waded into cranberry bogs and collected the surface berries with combs made of split cedar, elk antler or toothed scoops of mountain goat horn.
+With this in one hand the picker flicked, raked or scooped berries into a gathering basket held in the other.
 When this filled, she adroitly tossed its contents over her shoulder into a larger basket on her back.
 Collection culled many surface vines that increased the amount of sunlight penetrating to plants beneath the surface, ultimately increasing the yield.
 Cranberry patches of many acres suggest that continued use kept them productive.
 A stone projectile point found nearby indicates hunting supplied the camp.
 A short distance northwest of the bog, mineral springs wearing a petroleum sheen produced residues of ferric (FeO3) oxide that gave the site its name, Liqtəd (LEEQ-tud), 'colored', that was collected, mixed with oil and used as a red paint base for objects used in the spirit canoe ceremony.
 White paint made from crushed shells covered large dolphin-shaped cedar boards, and on these images of the supernatural beings aiding the journey were outlined in red paint.45